-- 1. To report on the financial position of the Canadian Union of Public Employees Employees' Pension Plan ("Plan") as at January 1, 2023; - 2.
-To establish the minimum and maximum contributions required for the period from January 1, 2023 until the results of the next valuation are available, for which the effective date must be no later than January 1, 2026; and - 3.
-To provide the actuarial certifications required under the Pension Benefits Act (Ontario) and the federal Income Tax Act.
+- 1. To report on the financial position of the Canadian Union of Public Employees Employees' Pension Plan ("Plan") as at January 1, 2024; - 2.
+To establish the minimum and maximum contributions required for the period from January 1, 2024 until the results of the next valuation are available, for which the effective date must be no later than January 1, 2027; and - 3.
+To provide the actuarial certifications required under the Pension Benefits Act (Ontario) (the "PBA") and the Income Tax Act (Canada) (the "ITA").